pv264/Interview/networking/monitoring1.md

 In my projects, I used **Prometheus** and **Grafana** for metrics monitoring, and I also worked with **Jaeger** for distributed tracing in microservices environments.

 > **Senior Signal:** The modern industry standard is rapidly moving towards **OpenTelemetry** (OTel).
 Mentioning OTel in an interview shows forward-thinking, as it provides a single set of APIs and agents to capture all three pillars (Logs, Metrics, and Traces) in a unified way, rather than instrumenting applications with separate tools for each.

+# How does Prometheus collect metrics?

+Prometheus uses a **pull-based model** to collect metrics.

+Applications expose metrics through an HTTP endpoint, usually **`/metrics`**, using Prometheus client libraries or exporters.

+Prometheus discovers these targets through static configuration or service discovery, such as **Kubernetes** or **EC2**, and periodically scrapes the endpoint, typically every **15 seconds**.

+The collected metrics are stored in Prometheus's **time-series database (TSDB)** with timestamps and labels.

+We can then:

+- Query the metrics using **PromQL**.
+- Visualize them in **Grafana**.
+- Define alert rules that send notifications through **Alertmanager** if specific conditions are met.
 ## 2. Explain about p50, p95, and p99 latency percentiles

 **Answer:**